hshak2/Codewars/README.md

 # Codewars Solutions
-Contains solutions for all of the problems I've completed on codewars.
+Contains solutions for all of the problems I've completed on CodeWars.
 **Tech Used:** JavaScript